 Maintain and ensure compliance with official documents (Working Procedures, oneM2M Description, and oneM2M Partnership Agreement) and act as primary contact for procedural matters regarding membership and operation of the Steering Committee, Technical Plenary, Working Groups.

-Support workshops and any special events
+Support workshops and any special events (relocate to meeting planning if appropriated)

 Serve as Secretary of Steering Committee.
 Provide meeting minutes, distribution and maintenance of meeting documents.